ostark/upper/README.md

 By default, Cloudflare's CDN  does not cache HTML content.
 You need to create a [**Cache Level: Cache Everything**](https://support.cloudflare.com/hc/en-us/articles/202775670-How-Do-I-Tell-Cloudflare-What-to-Cache-) Page Rule to enable caching for "pages".

 If you don't use Cloudflare Enterprise with native `Cache-Tag` support, make sure to enable `useLocalTags` in your `config/upper.php` file (default), otherwise disable it.

+You can generate a token in the Cloudflare dashboard.
+You want to create a custom token with the "Zone.Cache Purge" permission that is restricted to the DNS zone(s) you wish to clear Cloudflare's cache for.

 ### Varnish Setup